Performances / Affiliations

 unpredictable, yet insistent: an evening of mutually made music (2024)

-Photos by Eugene I-Peng Tang; Graphic by Ray Madrigal
+Photography by Eugene I-Peng Tang; Graphic by Ray Madrigal

 Part of Ray Madrigal's solo exhibition Fear of Losing, Love of Having at Comfort Station | October 20th, 2024